We've made changes to your rubbish and recycling collection services. We have now introduced:

 The new optional paid for garden waste service is a fortnightly collection of a small 140 litre or larger 240 litre green lidded garden waste bin.
 This replaces your existing mixed food and garden waste service.

 The annual charge for the garden waste collection service is £65 per bin and runs from April to March.
-However, for this first year if you subscribe before 1 April 2020, you will receive the months up until April free.
+If you apply by 12 March 2020, you will get a full twelve months' service.

 You can subscribe for more than one bin or upgrade to a larger bin if needed when you pay.
 If you already subscribe, you can also add additional bins to your subscription.